Invasive non-native species costs the farming industry billions each year, causing devastating harm to biodiversity.

 Much of the positive change to counteract this threat to biodiversity centre in the investment in nature and specifically redressing existing balances in UK biodiversity – from replanting projects to reintroductions.

-Inspired by steps agricultural companies are already taking, we’ve compiled suggested actions to help you on your journey to getting nature positive.
+Inspired by steps some farmers and other land managers are already taking, we’ve compiled suggested actions to help you on your journey to getting nature positive.

 [i] Hill, L., Jones, G., Atkinson, N., Hector, A., Hemery, G. and Brown, N., 2019.
 The £15 billion cost of ash dieback in Britain.
 Current Biology, 29(9).